software-students-spring2025/1-specification-exercise-bytecraft/README.md

 ## Product Vision Statement

-For students, who are looking to transform into a better, more productive version of themselves, [App Name] is a task manager that allows you to track your assignments and habits.
+For students, employees, and others who are looking to transform into a better, more productive version of themselves, Gradual is a task manager that allows you to track your deadlines and habits.

 ## User Requirements